sails-simulator/sailsd/README.md

   - `/api/boats/{name}`

-    Data about a certain named boat.
+    Data about a single named boat.

     - `GET`: Show the current information about that boat.